How to optimise your WordPress site

 - Guideline #3 - Use SSL

-- Guideline #4 - Use the latest version of PHP and set your max_memory limit
+- Guideline #4 - PHP versions and tweaks.

-- Guideline #6 - Setup Caching (giving your site a tune-up)
+- Guideline #6 -Caching (giving your site a tune-up)

-- Guideline #7 - Disable the WordPress CRON job and set it up in cPanel
+- Guideline #7 - Disable the WordPress CRON job!

 - Guideline #8 - Optimise your WordPress database